On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms: Supplemental materials for Section

 \subsection{More experimental settings in Section~\ref{sec:5.2}}

-We perform attacks under the $\ell_2$ norm with the perturbation bound set to $3.514$ ($=32/255\times\sqrt{784}$) if each pixel value has the range $[0,1]$.
+We perform targeted attacks under the $\ell_2$ norm with the perturbation bound set to $3.514$ ($=32/255\times\sqrt{784}$) if each pixel value has the range $[0,1]$.
+The objective function to maximize for attacking image $x$ is the C\&W loss \cite{carlini2017towards}, i.e. $f(x)=Z(x)_t-\max_{i\neq t}Z(x)_i$, where $t$ is the target class and $Z(x)$ is the logits given the input $x$.
+The network architecture is from the PyTorch example (\url{https://github.com/pytorch/examples/tree/master/mnist}).

+We set the step size $\mu$ used in finite differences (Eq.~\eqref{eq:forward-difference}) to $10^{-4}$, and the parameter $\gamma_0$ in ARS-based methods to $\hat{L}$.
 To deal with the constraints in optimization, in each iteration we perform projection after the update to ensure that the constraints are satisfied.
-The objective function to maximize is the C\&W loss \cite{carlini2017towards}, i.e. $f(x)=Z(x)_t-\max_{i\neq t}Z(x)_i$, where $Z(x)$ is the logits given the input $x$.
-The network architecture is from the PyTorch example (\url{https://github.com/pytorch/examples/tree/master/mnist}).
-We set the step size $\mu$ used in finite differences (Eq.~\eqref{eq:forward-difference}) to $10^{-4}$.
+In historical-prior-guided methods, to prevent the prior from pointing to the infeasible region (where the constraints are not satisfied), we let the prior $p_t$ be $\overline{x_t-x_{t-1}}$ for History-PRGF and $\overline{x_t-y_{t-1}}$ for History-PARS.
+In unconstrained optimization, this is equivalent to the original choice of $p_t$ ($p_t=\overline{g_{t-1}}$ for History-PRGF and $p_t=\overline{g_1(y_{t-1})}$ for History-PARS) up to sign.
+But in constrained optimization, since $x_t$ is further projected to the feasible region after the update from $x_{t-1}$ or $y_{t-1}$, they are not equivalent.

+We note that the number of queries for each image does not count queries (one query per iteration) to check whether the attack has succeeded.